mnaljm/Project-Icarus/README.md

 ## 🛠️ Technical Features

-- **Modular Design**: Scenes and items are separated for easy content management
+- **Modular Design**: Scenes are separated for easy content management
-- **Extensible Framework**: Easy to add new scenes, items, and game mechanics
+- **Extensible Framework**: Easy to add new scenes and game mechanics
 - **Error Handling**: Graceful handling of invalid inputs and edge cases
 - **Cross-Platform**: Compatible with Windows, macOS, and Linux